 The Committee promotes the deep and broad changes required by the climate challenge in all aspects of its legislative work, as a political patron of the Global Covenant of Mayors for Climate & Energy, and as a voice for local and regional government in European and international forums.

 The Committees champions the virtues of bottom-up contributions to policy challenges.
 And it argues for policy changes that empower communities, cities and regions as they seek to find suitable local responses to international pressures.

 The Committee makes these arguments within the EU and beyond the EU.

 The Committee particularly supports the development of city-to-city and region-to-region partnerships.
 Its pioneering work includes the creation of Cities and Regions for Development Cooperation and the formation of network to support Libyan cities.

-In keeping with the UN's Sustainable Development Goal 11 – to make cities and regions "inclusive, safe, resilient and sustainable" – the #Regions4Dev campaign focuses on
+The Committee's #Regions4Dev work with non-EU partners promotes the objectives of the European Consensus on Development and the United Nations Sustainable Development Goal 11 – to make cities and regions "inclusive, safe, resilient and sustainable".